Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 - Will feel limiting after 6–12 months as the technique develops

 The safest, smartest first racket for the vast majority of beginners.
-When you outgrow it in 6–12 months, upgrade to the Yasaka Mark V.
+When you outgrow it in 6–12 months, upgrade to the Yasaka Mark V. See our complete guide to the best table tennis rackets for beginners; tested and ranked for control, spin, and value

 3. Tibhar Stratus Power Wood + Yasaka Rakza 7: Best Offensive